-This Mayflash adapter comes with a small USB-C to USB cable to connect your Xbox One controller to the Switch, whether in tabletop or docked mode.
+This Mayflash adapter comes with a small USB-C to USB cable to connect your Xbox One or Xbox Series X|S controller with the Nintendo Switch, whether in tabletop or docked mode.
 It's small and works on plenty of other controllers as well.

 Take a stand